Chinatown bus lines: Early history

 Chinese-operated intercity bus service began when the Chinese working class and new immigrants, particularly Chinese restaurant workers who found jobs in other cities, needed to travel to and from New York City, Boston, and Atlantic City.
-The first companies to offer Chinese intercity bus service had minimal features, including unmarked curbside bus stops and no advertising or customer service; this greatly reduced overhead costs.
+The first companies to offer Chinese intercity bus service had no frills: unmarked curbside bus stops with no advertising or customer service; overhead costs were low.
+Chinatown bus lines began operations in 1997.
 In 1998, two companies began operations: Fung Wah Bus Transportation, between New York and Boston, and Eastern Bus, between New York and Philadelphia.
-At first, very few non-Chinese made use of the services.
-As word spread, they became popular with non-Chinese travelers due to lower fares and the demographics of these bus lines became similar to those of other intercity bus lines.
+At first, very few non-Chinese made use of the services; As word spread, the demographics of these bus lines became similar to those of other intercity bus lines.

 Competition and price wars between newly successful companies, combined with online ticket sales, led to a reduction in fares.
 Service to smaller cities by Chinatown bus lines had less of a price advantage.
 The fierce competition led to gang violence in which rival bus operators killed or injured each other.
 Because of their low fares, Chinatown bus lines had very low profit margins; some went bankrupt and ceased operations.
 However, the services became more popular and the number of trips by Chinatown bus lines increased.

 In 2004, a fully-booked bus net at least $340 profit per round trip after expenses.
 In 2004, Vamoose Bus was launched by Hasidic Jews to compete with Chinatown bus lines.

-By 2005, Chinatown buses appropriated much of the market share of Greyhound Lines in the Northeastern United States.
+By 2005, Chinatown bus lines appropriated much of the market share of Greyhound Lines in the Northeastern United States.

-By 2006, many Chinatown bus lines operated service to/from casinos popular with Chinese and Vietnamese immigrants.
-All riders receive free-play vouchers, and some low-income or homeless people sell them before returning to New York.
+By 2006, many Chinatown bus lines operated service to and from casinos popular with Chinese and Vietnamese immigrants, providing free-play vouchers to passengers, some of which were then resold to others.

 In 2008, BoltBus was established by Greyhound to compete with the less-expensive Chinatown bus lines; it ceased operations in July 2021.

 By 2010, service expanded to many major cities across the U.S.

-By 2012, riders of Chinatown buses made up over half the ridership of northeastern intercity buses, bringing annual intercity ridership to over 7 million passengers.
+By 2012, riders of Chinatown buses made up over half the ridership of northeastern intercity buses, bringing annual intercity ridership to over seven million passengers.